Modern Slavery Statement

 TGS will not use or support child labour or slavery in any of its offices or operations.
 We ensure responsible labour practices for our employees and endeavour to work with our business partners and suppliers who share and value this principle in their operations.

 TGS remains committed to the UN Universal Declaration of Human Rights and undertake to operate in recognition of the freedom, the rights, the dignity and the worth of the human person and promotion of equality irrespective of gender, race or religion.
 TGS abides by the labour laws of each country where it operates and contractually requires its suppliers to do the same.
-In 2020, TGS implemented the TGS Human Rights Policy (available on our Sustainability page) that sets forth our commitment to ensuring compliance with human rights, modern slavery and labour applies not only to all our operations but to our key vendors and suppliers.
+TGS continues to use its TGS Human Right Policy (found on our website at the following link: TGS Human Rights Policy) as a guide in our commitment to ensuring compliance with human rights, modern slavery and labour applies not only to all our operations but to our key vendors and suppliers.
 TGS incorporates into its strategy, culture, and operations the principles on human rights, labour, environment and anti-corruption.

 TGS' due diligence processes in relation to slavery and human trafficking in the business and the supply chains

-TGS also strengthened its contractual language with suppliers and vendors in 2020 to expressly require suppliers and vendors to comply with human rights, modern slavery and labour laws and ensure their supply chains do the same, in their work for TGS.
-TGS requires suppliers and vendors to notify TGS of any potential or actual violation of these laws in their operations, and to adhere to TGS’ Supplier Code of Conduct and TGS' Human Rights Policy (both are available on our Sustainability page).
+TGS continues to implement contractual language with suppliers and vendors to expressly require suppliers and vendors to comply with human rights, modern slavery and labour laws and ensure their supply chains do the same, in their work for TGS.
+TGS requires suppliers and vendors to notify TGS of any potential or actual violation of these laws in their operations, and to adhere to TGS’ Supplier Code of Conduct (available on TGS’ website at the following link: TGS Supplier Code of Conduct) and TGS’ Human Rights Policy.
 TGS includes the right to audit the supplier or vendors practices to ensure compliance with the above and to terminate the agreement with that supplier or vendor for failure to comply with the law.

-Finally, TGS updated its compliance certification for high risk third parties, suppliers and vendors to expressly include certification of compliance with human rights, labour, and modern slavery laws in addition to certifying compliance with TGS’ Human Rights Policy and Supplier Code of Conduct.
+Finally, TGS’ compliance certification for high risk third parties, suppliers and vendors expressly includes certification of compliance with human rights, labour, and modern slavery laws in addition to certifying compliance with TGS’ Human Rights Policy and Supplier Code of Conduct.

 Identifying and managing the risk of slavery and human trafficking taking place